rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 However, the Smartnode provides the ability to search for a custom **vanity address** for the minipool.

 A vanity address is one where you personally pick the characters that the address starts with.
+This is a purely cosmetic exercise and will not have any practical impact on your minipool's operation.
 As Ethereum addresses are in hexadecimal, any of the following characters are legal:

 ```